kasper573/darkestdungeon/README.md

 ### Legal issues?

 This project is purely for fun and educational purposes, not to create a competitor to Darkest Dungeon.
 If it would turn out Red Hook Studios has an issue with this project however, I'll shut it down.

+## Getting started

+- Install [npm](https://www.npmjs.com) on your machine
+- Clone this repository
+- Run `npm install` in the project root folder
+- Run `npm run dev-server` in the project root folder
+- Visit `localhost:8080` in your browser